i-abdullahirshad/gamepadscheck/src/content/articles/xinput-vs-directinput.md

 The quickest way is to look at how your controller reports itself.

-Open a gamepad mapping test and check the mapping field.
+Open a [button mapping test](/button-mapping-test/) and check the mapping field.

 **If it says standard**, your controller is being read in the modern XInput style.
 Buttons will be numbered in the usual order, with the face buttons at 0 to 3, bumpers at 4 and 5, analog triggers at 6 and 7, stick clicks at 10 and 11, and the D pad at 12 to 15